LeeAnnEditor/o365hq/blog/Dynamics 365 Field Service.md

 As you zoom in, details associated with the area are shown in greater detail.
-Hovering over pins and other items reveals details about the location including work order, customer and other important information.
+Hovering over pins and other items reveals details about the location, including work order, customer, and other important information.

 ![](https://o365hq.com/images/566.png)